This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Getting to Torres del Paine from Puerto Natales

-From Puerto Natales, there are many different daily buses running to and from Torres del Paine National Park.
-It is 112km from Puerto Natales and the journey takes around 90 minutes to complete.
+From Puerto Natales, many different daily buses are running to and from Torres del Paine National Park.
+It is 112 km (70 miles) from Puerto Natales and the journey takes around 90 minutes to complete.

 The return bus times are company-specific with Bus Sur having the earliest departure time from the park at 1:30 pm (and at 5:30 pm).
 Other companies like buses Gomez have their first departing bus at 2:30 pm.

 On your return ticket, there are always 2 and sometimes 3 return times you can choose from and your return ticket is good for ANY OF THESE TIMES ON ANY DAY.
-It’s really a great flexible system and the buses very rarely completely fill up.
+It’s a really great flexible system and the buses very rarely fill completely.

 2. Entrance fee Torres del Paine

-The entrance fee to Torres del Paine National Park will be changing as of January 2020.
-The new prices for entry to the Torres del Paine National Park are:
+The entrance fee to Torres del Paine National Park changed as of January 2020.
+The new prices for entry to the Torres del Paine National Park are (updated in September of 2022):

 3. Rental gear in Puerto Natales